brianmmorton/nextjs-prisma-graphql-tailwind/README.md

 # Next.js TypeScript Prisma GraphQL quality control template <!-- omit in toc -->

+# Custom Installation Steps

+- npm i
+- brew install postgres
+- brew services start postgres
+- psql postgres
+- CREATE DATABASE boiler;
+- npm run migrate
+- npm run dev
+- To use Auth0 to login to the app, you need to use ngrok to connect to the actions hook that adds the users to the database.
+- Run ngrok via https://dashboard.ngrok.com/get-started/setup/macos but make sure to use port 3000
+- ie, ngrok http 3000

 - [Tools included](#tools-included)
 - [App startup](#app-startup)
   - [SQLite](#sqlite)